mmistakes/so-simple-theme/_mnprdocs/index.md

   - /projects/MNPRX/docs/
 ---

-As MNPRX continues to grow, it has become indispensable to document all its functions, which can be found here.
+As MNPRX continues to grow, it has become indispensable to document all its functions.
 To keep up to date with its changes, make sure to also check out the [release log](./../release-log).

 <div class="entries-grid">